| William Rusedski: Painting & Drawing Experiments

 these images, to see the faces and forms of imaginary people,

+or birds, or animals (notably horses).
 The fusion of imagery in these works borders on the pure

 abstraction, and there is a sculptural sense to the intertwining